gravitational/workshop/docker.md

 ### Running the image

-Trying running our newly built image will result in an error similar to one of the following, depending on the Docker version:
+Trying to run our newly built image will result in an error similar to one of the following, depending on the Docker version:

 ```bash
 $ docker run --rm hello /hello.sh